Plano Park Projects & Plans

 White Rock Trail Park Opens a New Window.

 The trail within this park is over 30 years old and in need of complete replacement.
-Plans are in progress for the removal and replacement of trail throughout the park in generally the same alignment.
+Construction is set to begin in late 2018 (weather permitting) for the removal and replacement of trail throughout the park in generally the same alignment.
+During the same time frame, there will also be a project to remove silt from the small pond by the road.
+The trail project and the silt removal project will be implemented by two different contractors who are coordinating their work.

 Windhaven Meadows Park Opens a New Window.